fbpx

 Condensation

-Condensation on internal walls is more common in bathrooms and kitchens, where steam is produced by bathing or cooking, but it can be found in any room, including your bedroom or living room.
-A large temperature difference between the air outside and the air inside your home encourages condensation on surfaces like walls and windows on the inside of your house.
+Anywhere steam is produced in your house, including the kitchen, is likely to have condensation sometimes.
+However, it can be found in any room, including your bedroom or living room.
+A large temperature difference between the air outside and the air inside your home produces condensation on surfaces like walls and windows inside your house.
+This type of condensation encourages mold growth and drywall stains.

-This can encourage mold growth and drywall stains.
-Fortunately, there are relatively easy solutions to condensation issues and interior walls sweating, such as dehumidifiers.
+Fortunately, there are easy solutions to condensation issues and interior wall sweating.
+Before spending money on a pro, try putting dehumidifiers in the rooms.
 If that doesn’t solve the problem, your roof may need ventilation improvements.

 Plumbing Problems and Leaks